elixpo/elixpo_chapter/inkflow/README.md

     ```sh
     cd InkFlow-Canvas
     ```
+3. Run the application
-3. Open `index.html` in your browser.
+    - Open `index.html` in your web browser.
+    - Alternatively, you can use a local server.
+If you have Node.js installed, you can run:
+      ```sh
+      npm start
+      ```

 ## 🤝 Contributing